Quantum Simulations of Opinion Dynamics

 The interactions are described by,

 Here $H_I$ captures the exchange of opinions between neighboring agents $i$ and $j$ in an opinion network, with coupling strength $c_{ij}>0$ controlling the extent to which neighboring agents align.

-The full Hamiltonian $H = H_0 + H_I$ is used to govern both equilibrium and dynamical behaviors.
-It classical counterpart can be realized as a \textit{Kuramoto-like model}, as Appendix~\ref{sec:kuramoto} shows.
-As examples, we consider the exchange of opinions in networks shown in Fig.~\ref{fig:connect} \textbf{a(b)}, which is a one dimensional chain with an open(periodic) boundary for agents.
+The full Hamiltonian $H = H_0 + H_I$ is used to govern both dynamical and equilibrium behaviors as Fig.~\ref{fig:flowchart}\textbf{c} shows, and the quantum properties including superposition, measurement-induced collapse and entanglement as shown in Fig.~\ref{fig:flowchart}\textbf{d} can be naturally embedded.
+Its classical counterpart can be realized as a \textit{Kuramoto-like model}, as Appendix.~\ref{sec:kuramoto} shows.

-In opinion dynamics, the \textit{leader-follower} model~\cite{albi2014boltzmann,dong2017managing} has an obstinate leader affecting all agents' opinions as shown in Fig.~\ref{fig:connect} \textbf{c}.
+As examples, we consider the exchange of opinions in networks shown in Fig.~\ref{fig:connect-obs} \textbf{a(b)}, which is a one dimensional chain with an open(periodic) boundary for agents.
+Besides, the \textit{leader-follower} model~\cite{albi2014boltzmann,dong2017managing} has an obstinate leader affecting all agents' opinions as shown in Fig.~\ref{fig:connect-obs} \textbf{c}.
 This \textit{leader} agent can be considered by incorporating $H$ with an effective external field applied to all agents,

 where $d_i>0 (<0)$ controls the strength of the leader influence on the pro(con) opinion of the $i$th agent.